Battle of Krasos: Battle

+After breaking the peace treaty with the Abbasids, Nikepohros I wrote to Harun al-Rashid:

+When Harun al-Rashid read the letter, anger provoked him, and he wrote on the back of the letter:

 In August 804, Harun dispatched another raid under his general Ibrahim ibn Jibril.
 The Arabs crossed into Asia Minor through the Cilician Gates and raided freely.
 Nikephoros set out to meet them, but was forced to return before he could do so due to some unspecified event at his back (Warren Treadgold surmises news of a possible conspiracy).
 On his march home, however, the Arabs launched a surprise attack at Krasos in Phrygia and defeated his army.
 The exact location of Krasos is unknown, but it was said to be a small plain along a road.
 According to al-Tabari, the Byzantines lost 40,700 men and 4,000 pack animals, while the Emperor himself was wounded three times.
 The Byzantine chronicler Theophanes the Confessor confirms that the imperial army lost many men and that Nikephoros was almost killed himself; saved only by the bravery of his officers.

 Aftermath

 Preoccupied with trouble in Khurasan, Harun now accepted tribute and made peace.
 An exchange of prisoners was also arranged and took place during the winter at the two empires' border, on the Lamos River in Cilicia; some 3,700 Muslims were exchanged for the Byzantines taken captive in the previous years.
 During Harun's absence in Khurasan, however, Nikephoros used the opportunity to rebuild the destroyed walls of the towns of Safsaf, Thebasa, and Ancyra.
 The following summer he launched the first Byzantine raid for two decades; into the Arab frontier district (thughur) in Cilicia.
 The Byzantine army raided and took prisoners as it went, even capturing the major Abbasid stronghold of Tarsus.
 At the same time, another Byzantine force raided the Upper Mesopotamian thughur and unsuccessfully besieged the fortress of Melitene, while a Byzantine-instigated rebellion against the local Arab garrison began in Cyprus.
-Harun retaliated with a massive invasion in 806, which forced Nikephoros to come to terms, but the Byzantine ruler soon violated them and prevailed over the Abbasid expeditions sent against him in 807.
+Harun retaliated with a massive invasion in 806, which forced Nikephoros to come to terms, Nikepohros yielded to Harun's demands, agreeing to pay 300,000 dinars and repair the fortresses that had been destroyed. but the Byzantine ruler soon violated them and prevailed over the Abbasid expeditions sent against him in 807.
 Following renewed trouble in Khurasan, a peace treaty was signed in 808 which left the Byzantine frontier zone intact and ended the payment of tribute to the Caliphate.